ankittater/digital-resume/README.md

 - **Local Vector Search**: Uses Transformers.js for local vector embeddings without external APIs
 - **Fallback System**: Text similarity search when vector search isn't available

+## Demo

+Check out a live implementation of this system at [Ankit Tater's Portfolio](http://ankittater.com/).
+This demo showcases how the JSON Resume RAG System can be used to create a professional portfolio with an interactive Q&A feature.

 ## Prerequisites

 - Node.js (v14 or higher)